mailazarus/Seascape-complexity/README.md

 The necessary data for the calculation of all indices should include 3 variables:

-  * Depth values along the bottom profile
+  * Depth values along a bottom profile
-  * Their order, i.e. an acending sequence of numbers corresponding to the measurements
+  * Their order, i.e. an ascending sequence of numbers corresponding to the measurements
   * An identification variable distinct for each bottom profile

 An example data is provided - 'simulation data'.